ckdghk77/GroupLevel-TransformerNetwork/README.md

 ### Plot result

-To plot the synthesized sample, run this command:
+To plot the synthesized sample, run this command (It will save every pair-wise interpolation results in ./out):

 <pre>
 <code>